-It is a common premise among some constitutional theorists in Australia such as Wayne Glew, that because the Colonial Boundaries Act 1895 was repealed at Federation, there exists no borders between States.
+It is a common premise among some constitutional theorists in Australia such as Wayne Glew, that because the Colonial Boundaries Act 1895 did not apply to the States after Federation, there exists no borders between States.
 One example of this can be found on page 60 and 63 in Steven Spiers “Realm and Man” where he states “…the repeal of the Colonial Boundaries Act 1875 removing any border from New South Wales as at Constitution on the 1st January 1901.”
 (Note the wrong date – it’s 1895 not 1875) On page 63 he explains this further:

 “Clause 8 of the Commonwealth of Australia Constitution Act July 1900 UK/PGA repealed the Colonial Boundaries Act 1875 leaving the State of New South Wales without a border as civilians united in a Federal Body called the Commonwealth of Australia.
 So what is the “jurisdiction” of the New South Wales Policy Enforcer on “civilians” of the Commonwealth of Australia, and what is a State of the Commonwealth of Australia, formerly a Colony with its own borders now repealed.
 If the State has no borders, and under Clause 5 of the Commonwealth of Australia Constitution Act July 1900 UK/PGA has its line of authority in the Constitution at Clause 9 of said act, then what exactly is a “State” of the Commonwealth of Australia?”

 Since federation, section 123 of the Commonwealth Constitution provides the only constitutional avenue for an alteration in State borders.
-It provides as follows: 2
+It provides:

 “The Parliament of the Commonwealth may, with the consent of the Parliament of a State, and the approval of the majority of the electors of the State voting upon the question, increase, diminish, or otherwise alter the limits of the State, upon such terms and conditions as may be agreed on, and may, with the like consent, make provision respecting the effect and operation of any increase or diminution or alteration of territory in relation to any State affected.”